apache/apisix/docs/en/latest/deployment-modes.md

 The instance of APISIX deployed as the control plane will:

 1. Listen on port `9180` and handle Admin API requests.
-2. Provide the conf server which will listen on port `9280`.
-Both the control plane and the data plane will connect to this via HTTPS enforced by mTLS.

 The example below shows the configuration of an APISIX instance as *control plane* in the decoupled mode: